0E9B061F/0E9B061F/README.md

 # Hello there, my name is `0E9B061F`

 I'm a full-stack web developer currently working mostly with node.js and [Svelte](https://github.com/sveltejs/svelte).
-I've worked extensively with Ruby and Python in the past.
 I have an interest in formal languages and parsing them, and [parsing expression grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) in particular.
 I also write a lot of bash.